A simulation framework for SiPMs: Introduction

 \section{Introduction}

-For decades, high energy physics and astrophysics experiments have been governed by using photo-multiplier tubes (PMTs) as photon detection systems.
-Low thermal noise, a high photo-electron multiplication factor, and radiation hardness are the main strengths which make PMTs well suited for most of these experiments.
-However, experiments are moving forward, searching new photo-detection technologies to explore more accurate timing, spatial and amplitude resolutions.
-Silicon photomultipliers (SiPM) measure light intensities down to single photon-level with picosecond timing precision, photo-detection efficiencies reaching up to 60\%, and immunity against magnetic fields.
+For decades, high-energy physics and astrophysics experiments have been governed by using photomultiplier tubes (PMTs) as photon detection systems.
+Low thermal noise, a high photoelectron multiplication factor, and radiation hardness are the main strengths that make PMTs well suited for most of these experiments.
+However, experiments are moving forward, searching for new photodetection technologies to explore more accurate timing, spatial, and amplitude resolutions.
+Silicon photomultipliers (SiPM) measure light intensities down to single-photon level with picosecond timing precision, photodetection efficiencies reaching up to 60\%, and immunity against magnetic fields.

-Drawbacks of SiPMs, in particular in comparison to Multi-anode Photomultipliers (MAPMTs), include high Dark Count Rates (DCR), temperature dependency, radiation susceptibility, and in case of Multi-Pixel Photon Counters (MPPCs) a slightly lower fill-factor.
-Typical DCR of SiPM at room temperature are five orders of magnitude larger, $\mathcal{O}$(100 kHz/mm$^2$) in comparison to $\mathcal{O}$(Hz/mm$^2$) in case of modern MAPMTs.
+Drawbacks of SiPMs, in particular in comparison to Multi-anode Photomultipliers (MAPMTs), include high Dark Count Rates (DCR), temperature dependency, radiation susceptibility, and in case of SiPM arrays slightly lower fill-factor.
+Typical DCR of SiPM at room temperature are five orders of magnitude larger, $\sim10^5$\,Hz/mm$^2$ in comparison to $\sim$\,Hz/mm$^2$ in case of modern MAPMTs.

 Implementation of SiPM-based systems has been tested in Imaging Air Cherenkov Telescope (IACT) for high energy gamma ray detection \cite{Anderhub2011, Neise2017, Depaoli2023, Schwanke2015}, Ring Imaging Cherenkov (RICH) detectors \cite{Basso2024, Preghenella2023}, and Positron Emission Tomography (PET) \cite{Lecoq2021}.
 They are usually applied in triggered readout systems, using e.g.\ majority voting and pulse leading edge coincidences.